-- NO (Normally Open):- According to the name Normally Open (NO) pin has no direct connection with Common pin.
-If we trigger the relay, NO connects with COM pin and provided power supply.
+- NO (Normally Open):- According to the name Normally Open (NO) pin has no direct connection with the Common pin.
+If we trigger the relay, NO connects with the COM pin and provided power supply.
 We connect the lamp or the appliance wire with it.

 - NC (Normally Closed):- There is a direct connection between the common pin and the normally closed pin, even the relay is off.
 If we trigger the relay, NC disconnects with COM pin and no supply provided to load.

 If you want to control a bulb, then it’s better to connect the bulb +ve wire to a normally-open (NO) pin because we just want to control the bulb.